 My Expat Network

 Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK, American, Australian or Canadian television.
+This allows you to watch TV on your computer or tablet.
 The UK service is £5 per month for a UK IP address and the US service costs $5 per month.
+Moreover, you can pay yearly to get a cheaper price.

 The IP is activated as and when you need it, so doesn’t run all the time.
-The application works on both PC and Mac, as well as tablets and mobiles – you have to pay for a subscription for each installation of the software – for each device.
+The application works on both PC and Mac, as well as tablets and mobiles.
+Using My Expat Network also encrypts your browser.

 UK service: www.my-expat-network.co.uk